vidhigupta9/shell-hacks/README.md

 - Summarize items from Blogs, Podcasts, Lectures and other educational material.
 - High accuracy AI generated summaries.
 - Skip over unwanted content to parts that you want to!
+- Download Transcript and Summary for future reference

 ## 🔐 Key Features